danielscholl/azure-ntier-arch/README.md

 Automation Accounts requires 2 additional pieces of information.
 - subscriptionPassword -- Used temporarily for creation of RunAs Accounts
-- domainPassword -- Stores Domain Credentials for ability to add to Active Directory Domain (Future Expansion)

 ```powershell
 # Install the Automation Resources